MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

 6. Finally, use the Azure CLI to execute a Bicep deployment script to provision Azure resources in your resource group:

     ```azurecli
-    az deployment group create --resource-group $RG_NAME --template-file "mslearn-postgresql/Allfiles/Labs/Shared/deploy.bicep" --parameters adminLogin=pgAdmin adminLoginPassword=Password123!
+    az deployment group create --resource-group $RG_NAME --template-file "mslearn-postgresql/Allfiles/Labs/Shared/deploy.bicep" --parameters restore=true adminLogin=pgAdmin adminLoginPassword=$ADMIN_PASSWORD
     ```

-    The bicep file will deploy an Azure Database for PostgreSQL - Flexible Server, Azure OpenAI, and an Azure AI Language service into your resource group.
-On the PostgreSQL server, it also adds the `azure_ai` and `pg_vector` extensions to the server's _allowlist_ and creates a database named `rentals` for use in this exercise.
-Within the Azure OpenAI service, a deployment named `embedding` is provisioned using the `text-embedding-ada-002` model.
+    The Bicep deployment script provisions the Azure services required to complete this exercise into your resource group.
+The resources deployed include an Azure Database for PostgreSQL flexible server, Azure OpenAI, and an Azure AI Language service.
+The Bicep script also performs some configuration steps, such as adding the `azure_ai` and `vector` extensions to the PostgreSQL server's _allowlist_ (via the azure.extensions server parameter), creating a database named `rentals` on the server, and adding a deployment named `embedding` using the `text-embedding-ada-002` model to your Azure OpenAI service.
+Note that the Bicep file is shared by all modules in this learning path, so you may only use some of the deployed resources in some exercises.

-    The deployment will take several minutes to complete.
+    The deployment typically takes several minutes to complete.
+You can monitor it from the Cloud Shell or navigate to the **Deployments** page for the resource group you created above and observe the deployment progress there.

-7. Close the cloud shell pane once your resource deployment is complete.
+7. Close the Cloud Shell pane once your resource deployment is complete.

 ## Connect to your database using psql in the Azure Cloud Shell

-In this task, you connect to your database using the [psql command-line utility](https://www.postgresql.org/docs/current/app-psql.html) from the [Azure Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview).
+In this task, you connect to the `rentals` database on your Azure Database for PostgreSQL server using the [psql command-line utility](https://www.postgresql.org/docs/current/app-psql.html) from the [Azure Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview).

-1. In the [Azure portal](https://portal.azure.com/), navigate to your newly created Azure Database for PostgreSQL Flexible Server instance.
+1. In the [Azure portal](https://portal.azure.com/), navigate to your newly created Azure Database for PostgreSQL flexible server.

-2. Once there, select **Databases** under **Settings** the left-hand navigation menu, and then select **Connect** for the `rentals` database.
+2. In the resource menu, under **Settings**, select **Databases** select **Connect** for the `rentals` database.

     ![Screenshot of the Azure Database for PostgreSQL Databases page.
 Databases and Connect for the rentals database are highlighted by red boxes.](media/11-postgresql-rentals-database-connect.png)

-3. At the "Password for user pgAdmin" prompt in the cloud shell, enter the password you created for the **pgAdmin** login.
-The default for this is `Password123!`.
+3. At the "Password for user pgAdmin" prompt in the Cloud Shell, enter the password that was randomly generated from the **pgAdmin** login.

-    Once logged in, the `psql` prompt for the `rentals` database will be displayed.
+    Once logged in, the `psql` prompt for the `rentals` database is displayed.

-4. You will be working in the cloud shell throughout the remainder of this exercise, so it can be helpful to expand the pane within your browser window by selecting the **Maximize** button at the top right of the pane.
+4. Throughout the remainder of this exercise, you continue working in the Cloud Shell, so it may be helpful to expand the pane within your browser window by selecting the **Maximize** button at the top right of the pane.

     ![Screenshot of the Azure Cloud Shell pane with the Maximize button highlighted by a red box.](media/11-azure-cloud-shell-pane-maximize.png)

 ## Populate the database with sample data

-Before you explore the `azure_ai` extension, you will add a couple of tables to the `rentals` database and populate them with sample data so you have information to work with as you review the extension's functionality.
+Before you explore the `azure_ai` extension, you add a couple of tables to the `rentals` database and populate them with sample data so you have information to work with as you review the extension's functionality.

 1. Run the following commands to create the `listings` and `reviews` tables for storing rental property listing and customer review data: